-In our culture, many people allow their professions become their identities.
+In our culture, many people allow their professions to become their identities.
 That’s why retirement can be difficult for some: they no longer know who they are.

 Start thinking about how you’d like to fill your time before you retire.
 Perhaps you have a desire to travel, volunteer, pursue various hobbies, or even continue working part-time.
 It’s important to have a plan in place so you don’t feel like you’re simply drifting from one activity to the next in retirement.
-You can always switch directions down the road, but if you come up with new schedule sooner rather than later, you’ll feel mentally prepared for what’s in store when you quit working.
+You can always switch directions down the road, but if you come up with a new schedule sooner rather than later, you’ll feel mentally prepared for what’s in store when you quit working.

 2. Make sure your spouse is on the same page

 Are you retiring earlier than your spouse?
-If so, it can be a difficult transition not just for you, but your partner as well.
+If so, it can be a difficult transition not just for you, but for your partner as well.
 There are many adjustments that will need to be made to your daily lives.

 Perhaps your spouse works from home, and your increased presence around the house during retirement will cause disruptions to his or her work.
-Things will also change from financial standpoint.
+Things will also change from a financial standpoint.
 You’ll have to make adjustments to your budget and make sure your money situation is in line with your goals.

 Work with your spouse on a suitable plan that works for both of you as you prepare for retirement.
 The key is to communicate clearly with your spouse about expectations and the changes retirement will inevitably bring.